macvean/my_first_endpoint/README.md

 Our backend will be a simple Python + Flask application.
 The application will be run using Google Container Enigne.
 We will use Google Cloud Endpoints for its API management capabilities (which we will gradually add over the course of future tutorials).

 Our API will have two methods:

 1. 'hello' which will return the text 'Hello Endpoints'.
 2. 'reverse' which will take a given string and reverse it.

 ###Assumptions
 This tutorial is designed to get you up and running with your first Google Cloud Endpoints API.
-Thus, while we will try to go slowly through each and every stage in the process, this is not a general Google Cloud Platform (GCP) or Google Container Enginer (GKE) tutorial.
+Thus, while we will try to go slowly through each and every stage in the process.
+However, this is not a general Google Cloud Platform (GCP) or Google Container Enginer (GKE) tutorial.
 If you need help getting set up with GCP, please read the official getting started guides.

 Likewise, if you are new to Python or Flask, this might not be the tutorial for you.
 Or maybe it will be, because we will try to go easy.

-We assume you are working with Python 2.7, as the code is written using 2.7.
-All core concepts apply across versions (and indeed languages), but the code supplied is only tested with 2.7
+We assume you are working with Python 2.7, as the code is written and tested with 2.7.
+All of the core concepts, certainly with respect to the Google Cloud Endpoints features and capabilities, apply across versions (and indeed languages), but we cannot guarantee everything will just 'work' if you are following along with a different language or version.

 ###Prerequisites